How to Setup a Proxy in Windows 11

 You set up a proxy in Windows 11 by configuring your network settings to route internet traffic through a specific server, effectively making it a middleman for your online activity.

-A proxy server intercepts your requests to websites and forwards them, then retrieves the responses and sends them back to you.
-This is a common setup for businesses to enforce network policies, filter content, or boost security.
+A proxy server intercepts your website requests and forwards them.
+The proxy server then retrieves website responses and sends those responses back to you.
+Businesses commonly use this proxy server setup to enforce network policies, filter content, or boost security for over 100 employees.

 Configure your proxy settings in Windows 11 by going to Settings > Network & internet > Proxy.
 You can then choose to use a setup script or manually enter the proxy server address and port.
 Click Save to apply your changes.